 Learn about your birth options if your baby isn’t head down, including the pros and cons of a vaginal breech birth versus an elective c-section, and what’s involved in an ECV.

 The most common and optimal position for your baby to be in for birth is with their head down in your pelvis, but some babies lie in different positions in the womb.

 If your baby is breech as your due date approaches, you could be offered an opportunity to try to turn the baby around, or the choice between an elective c-section or vaginal breech birth.

-- What position is my baby in?
+- Does it matter what position my baby is in?

 - When will my baby turn head down?